 Agreed, there has been a backlash against Huawei, and other Chinese comms manufactures, from the US, Australia, and to a lesser extent the UK, but nothing prohibative based on actual evidence.
 Indeed you could almost argue that the response is nothing more than that of protectionism on behalf of the Western governments against their Chinese competitors.
 The good thing about rumour is that you don’t have to prove it.
 Can Huawei, prove their innocence?
 Problably not.
 Should they need to?
 Well, in cases of National Security, you could argue we don’t take chances, we can only take the safe option, and with that I would agree.
-The problem is that whether you buy Huawei, Samsung, Apple, IBM, Cisco, BT, LG……. the chances are that some, if not all of the product, is sourced out of China.
+The problem is that whether you buy Huawei, Samsung, Apple, IBM, Cisco, BT, LG, Phillips, Ericsson ……. the chances are that some, if not all, of the components will be sourced out of China.
 Are the Chinese monitoring our comms through the use of hacked hardware?
-Possibly, but ask yourself, if you were monitoring all internet traffic would you really be spending all the effort they currently are expending in trying to hack into the websites for which they already have the admin usernames and passwords.
-Oh, and if you had access to some of the more intimate texts that must be out there from President Trump on his multitudinous adulterous liaisons, would you not have used them by now.
+Maybe, but I doubt it.
+Ask yourself, if you were monitoring all internet traffic would you really be expending all the effort they currently are in trying to hack into sites for which they already have the admin usernames and passwords.
+Oh, and if you had access to some of the more intimate texts that must be out there from President Trump on his supposed multitudinous adulterous liaisons, would you not have used them by now.

 How do you, in todays globally, interconnected, society, guarantee National Security?
 Well, National Security Organisations, figure that one out for yourselves.
 But don’t forget the UK spied on (at least) France: Germany spied on (at least) both the UK and the USA; and you can bet your bottom dollar the USA is spying on everyone.